Speak with an admissions advisor. 562-475-4604

 Students seeking reasonable accommodations or support services while enrolled at SCU can do so through the Student Services Office (SSO).
 We encourage you to register with SSO as early as possible to allow sufficient time for the approval and notification process.

-*PA students enrolled in less than 12 credits will be charged on a per-credit basis of $1,298 per unit.
+*PA students enrolled in less than 12 credits will be charged on a per-credit basis of $1,377 per credit.

-**Program fees listed are for the 2022-2023 academic year and are subject to change.
-Program fees include charges for technology, malpractice insurance, student health, professional affiliation, and ASB.
+**Program fees listed are for the 2023-2024 academic year and are subject to change.
+Program fees include charges for technology, malpractice insurance, student health, professional affiliation, National Commission on Certification of Physician Assistants (NCCPA) practice exam(s), fit testing, and the Associated Study Body (ASB).

 ***Books, supplies, and other equipment not included in the tuition and fee schedule may be required for this program.